dataleonlabs/hiring-candidate/DATA-SCIENTIST.md

 # Data science - Candidate testing

-### Detect total amount TTC on receipt document with Computer Vision approach
+### Detect total amount TTC on receipt document with Transforms approach
 We invite you first to look at our website to learn more about our company youngapp.co

 ### Importants points: